Free Web and Graphic Design Contract Templates

 As a freelancer, you might think contracts are only necessary for big projects or long-term engagements.
 While it’s true that these types of agreements are particularly important, any client work—even a one-time project—should be governed by some contract to protect both you and your client.

-For the freelancer, having a contract in place before beginning work on a project offers several key benefits:
+For the freelancer, having a contract for graphic design services in place before beginning work on a project offers several key benefits:

 Unfortunately, if you skip the contract, it could come back to hurt you later.
-If something goes wrong, you’ll have no legal recourse with no contract in place.
+If something goes wrong, you’ll have no legal recourse without a contract.
+Verbal agreements may be unenforceable, but a signed written contract proves validity.

 Using the Web and Graphic Design Contract Templates

-If you’ve never created a contract before, the process can seem daunting.
-But it doesn’t have to be—a contract is simply a document that outlines the expectations and requirements of both parties involved in a project.
+The process can seem daunting if you’ve never created a contract.
+But it doesn’t have to be.
+A contract is simply a document that outlines the expectations and requirements of both parties involved in a project.

-To get started, take a look at our list of contract templates below.
+To get started, look at our contract template list below.
 We’ve created agreements for different types of design work.
 Download the template that best suits your needs, then edit it to add your own specific details about the project.

 Each template includes blanks that you’ll fill in with the project details.
 You’ll also find highlighted sections with explanations.
 The templates come in Microsoft Word format, so you can enter the details of your project and delete anything that’s not relevant.